danielsaidi/SystemNotification/README.md

     }
 ```

-For standard messages, you can use this shorthand as well:
+For standard notification messages, you can use this shorthand:

 ```swift
 let notification = SystemNotification(